cheqd/learn/overview/introduction-to-decentralised-identity/README.md

 **Decentralised Identity**, otherwise known as **Self-Sovereign Identity ("SSI")** is an emerging technology that enables individuals and/or organizations to maintain direct control of data relating to them, with the ability to explicitly consent to where it is shared, used and processed.

-Decentralised identity aims to create a **trusted data economy**, where it is possible to verify, check and trust exactly who you are interacting with, in both physical and digital domains.&#x20;
+Decentralised identity aims to create a **trusted data economy**, where it is possible to verify, check and trust exactly who you are interacting with, in both physical and digital domains.

 Through this data model, it is possible to: